 Key Takeaways

-SEO goes far beyond rankings.
-It is something that benefits the entire organization, and now you have further information to support your business case for continuously proving the value of SEO.
+SEO goes far beyond rankings, it benefits the entire organization.
+And now you have the talking points needed to support your business case and continuously prove the value of SEO.
 Use this information to bolster your request for more funding into the organic channel.

 Here is a recap of how to show the value of SEO to business owners and higher-ups: